Start an App Business the “Easy” Way: Buy One!

 - Innovators who love to build, but want others to grow their masterpiece

 - Takes less time.
-Because you’re skipping the development stage and don’t have to build the app from the ground up, you can launch as soon as you have the rights.
-It’s even faster if it’s an app already being sold on the app store as you will likely only transfer rights and hit the ground running.
+Because you’re skipping the development stage and don’t have to build the app from the ground up, you can start an app business as soon as you have the rights.
+It’s even faster if it’s an app already being sold on an app store as you will likely only transfer rights and hit the ground running.

 - Lower cost.
 Depending on the app, it may cost significantly less to buy a ready-made app than to build one from scratch since you don’t have to hire a developer or an entire team to design + develop the app.

 - Revamp, repackage, and resell.
 See something you don’t like or feel could be better?
 Change it.
 You can tweak the app and improve it prior to release.
-See your idea already made into app that’s listed at a fairly cheap price?
+See your idea already made into an app that’s listed at a fairly cheap price?
 With hundreds of apps being sold for under $2,500, you’ve got the perfect blueprint to recreate it as you please.
-Either way, buying a ready-made app gives you a starting point instead of nothing at all.
+Either way, knowing how to buy an app gives you a starting point instead of nothing at all.

 What are the disadvantages of buying ready-made apps?

 - Must familiarize self with app.
-If it’s not an app you can currently download from the app store, this will take a little bit of time and playing around after you’ve purchased it.
-If you’re lucky, it will be seamless and you’ll love it from the get-go.
-Worst case scenario is that you’ll spend a day or two wanting to pull your all your hair out discovering all the coding and UI flaws the hard way.
+You must familiarize yourself with an app if you plan on purchasing it and turning it into a success.
+If it’s not an app you can currently download from an app store, this will take a little bit of time and playing around after you’ve purchased it.
+If you’re lucky, starting an app business will be seamless and you’ll love it from the get-go.
+Worst case scenario is that you’ll spend a day or two wanting to pull all your hair out discovering all the coding and UI flaws the hard way.

 - Must familiarize developers with app.
-If you decide to tweak or improve the app, you’ll have to go through the development process and find developers who understand the app and can get the job done .
-When it comes to improving others’ works, some devleopers are better than others (read: some developers are more costly [in time and money] than others).
+If you decide to tweak or improve the app, you’ll have to go through the development process and find developers who understand the app and can get the job done.
+When it comes to improving others’ works and understanding some key factors in how to start an app business, some developers are better than others (read: some developers are more costly [in time and money] than others).

 - Debugging hell.
 Like above, if the app hasn’t been fully tested (if at all) you’re stuck with the task of finding/working with developers who can fix problems instead of making them worse.
 This could be a breeze – or it could be a complete nightmare.
 Luckily, some app owners disclose bugs in their listings, but you’ll never know if you’ll run into unknown problems until after you’ve purchased the rights.

 - Metrics?
 What metrics?
-Apptopia is an industry favorite in that potential buyers get insider app stats, such as monthly profits, download numbers, app rankings, and trend analysis.
-That’s great for already successful apps, but what about newer apps or apps that don’t have any concrete numbers, such as those in the lower price range?
+Flitopia is an industry favorite in that potential app buyers get insider stats, such as monthly profits, download numbers, app rankings, and trend analysis.
+That’s great for buying already successful apps, but what about newer apps or apps that don’t have any concrete numbers, such as those in the lower price range?